 NIPT also analyses your baby’s ‘sex chromosomes’–the X and Y that make us females (XX) or male (XY).
 As well as gender, NIPT can also detect sex chromosome variations such as Turners (XO) and Klinefelters (XXY) syndromes, which are not lethal but generally have some reproductive and other effects.

-There are more sex chromosome abnormalities (1/4-500) than babies with Down syndrome (1/700-1000).
-Many of these abnormalities have unknown effects, and it is likely that many of us are walking around with abnormalities in our sex chromosomal that have no impact.
-However, the lack of certainty in this area can be extremely difficult for parents.
+There are more babies in the womb who have sex chromosome abnormalities (1/4-500) than Down syndrome (1/700-1000).
+Many of these sex chromosome abnormalities have unknown effects, and it is likely that many of us are walking around with what would be diagnosed as abnormalities in our sex chromosomes that actually have no impact on our development, lives or fertility.
+However, the lack of certainty–what exactly this test result means for this baby–is understandably difficult for parents.

 These are obviously very personal decisions, and there are no one-size-fits-all answers.
 High-quality, non-judgemental information and discussion is needed, even before we make the first choice.
 We need to consider our answers to these basic questions- how much information do we want to know about our unborn baby, and would we consider a termination of pregnancy if the news was bad?

-You can read my in-depth chapter on prenatal testing in my 2005 Gentle Birth, Gentle Mothering ebook.
+You can read my in-depth chapter on prenatal testing (not including NIPT) in my 2005 Gentle Birth, Gentle Mothering ebook.